Jacob-Lapkin/nutriguardian-flask/README.md

 🎉 Acknowledgments

 Special shoutout to everyone involved in this Google + Square Hackathon event.
 Your dedication and hard work made these projects a reality.

+## 📚 OpenAPI Specifications

+For detailed API documentation, including endpoints, request/response formats, and more, please refer to our OpenAPI (Swagger) documentation the endpoint /apidocs.